oracle-livelabs/apex/online-bookstore-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

     ![Click Timeline](images/15-1-9-details.png " ")

 ## Task 2: Create REST Data Source

+In this task, you will create a REST Data Source to integrate with the Razorpay API, enabling seamless communication for order creation within the application.

 1. Navigate to the application home page and click **Shared Components**.